keboola/connection-docs/extractors/ip-addresses/index.md

 - `35.157.93.175`

 ## connection.ap-southeast-2.keboola.com
-For projects in the AUS region (AWS region `ap-southeast-2`), the following IP addresses are currently used:
+For projects in the AU region (AWS region `ap-southeast-2`), the following IP addresses are currently used:

 - `13.236.254.70`
 - `13.54.182.53`